RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Convergence Analysis of RESIST Under Nonconvexity

-Note that unlike Theorem \ref{inexactlmigeo} for the strongly convex case where the rates are in terms of iterates, rates provided in Theorem \ref{plrate_theo} are in terms of function values, but they still preserve a geometric decay.
-To the best of our knowledge, this is the first paper that provides geometric rates of decay to an $\cO(h)$ ball for the P{\L} function class in the decentralized setting with the presence of attacks in the network.
+The proof of this theorem is provided in Appendix~\ref{plrate_theoproof}.
+Unlike Theorem~\ref{inexactlmigeo} for the strongly convex case, where the convergence rates are expressed in terms of iterate distances, the rates in Theorem~\ref{plrate_theo} are stated in terms of function value errors, yet they retain a geometric rate of decay.
+To the best of our knowledge, this is the first work establishing geometric convergence to an $\cO(h)$ neighborhood for the P{\L} function class in a decentralized setting under adversarial (MITM) attacks.